notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 // These two mod declarations re-export those files / modules.
 // schema contains the `infer_schema!` macro to help generate table apis.
-// models will be our database models pub mod schema;
+// models are be our database models we setup in `src/models.rs`
+// We re-export so any file that includes this `lib.rs`, may have access
+// to these as well.
+pub mod schema;
 pub mod models;